How to Take Passport Photos at Home (2025): Government-Accepted Requirements

 The hardest part of ID photography at home is the setup.
 I recommend that you:

 You can edit and crop the photo to meet passport standards with your favorite editor.
 One option is to use our online passport photo editor app.
-There’s a demo photo if you want to try.
+There’s a demo photo if you want to try it.
 No registration is needed.

-My most essential tip, which applies to any photography, is: Try different things and take several photos from which you can pick the best one.
+My most essential tip, which applies to any photography, is to try different things and take several photos from which you can pick the best one.